MusicDataset/md_homepage/content/musics/v/VeneziaeNapoliS.162(1)-Franz Liszt.md

 ---
-title: Franz Liszt - Venezia e Napoli S. 162 (1)
+title: Venezia e Napoli S. 162 (1)
 description: This is the description for Venezia e Napoli S. 162 by Franz Liszt
 composers: [Franz Liszt]
 periods: [Romantic]